 Solar power businesses are not homogenous.
 For instance, SolarCity (now a subsidiary of Tesla) and Sunrun are solar panel rooftop installers while others, such as First Solar and Jinko Solar, are primarily solar panel manufacturers.
 Even within solar manufacturers there are two major types, crystalline silicon and cadmium telluride thin-film.

 Especially within the installer/manufacturing dichotomy, business interests diverge and conflict arises.
 U.S. installers want inexpensive solar panels, which frequently means low tariff imports from China.
-U.S. manufacturers want high tariffs and low quotas so that they can better compete with Chinese manufacturers.
+U.S. manufacturers want tariffs and quotas so that they can better compete with Chinese manufacturers.
 Although the United States (and Europe) imposed modest anti-dumping and countervailing duties on solar imports from China and Taiwan, it appears not to have harmed aggregate solar panel installations in the U.S. and U.S. solar manufacturers continued to complain about competition from Asia.
 Something had to give and it has.

 Two manufacturing solar companies, Suniva and SolarWorld Americas filed claims under Section 201 of the U.S. Trade Act of 1974 against foreign solar panel manufacturers.
 Ironically, neither of these two companies are purely American companies: Suniva is a Chinese owned U.S. based company and SolarWorld Americas is a subsidiary of German company SolarWorld AG.